 “Forget that, just follow the droppings, that’s the line we took.
 I won’t bother with the usual trivia about how we nailed this, freed that, jammed this, squeezed that, bolted here, bolted there and generally screwed around everywhere.
 If you want to know what it’s like do the damn thing!”

-Task Master is a 300-metre grade V 5.8 A3+ up the north face of Roche Miette near Jasper.
+This is a 300-metre grade V 5.8 A3+ up the north face of Roche Miette near Jasper.
 It was put up in August of 1995 by Ken Wallator and Harvey Struss in a six-day push.
 They started in heavy rain and were determined to establish a line in any weather.
 By the end of the first day they were under heavy snow.
 “We were going up and we were going to have a great time and that’s just what we did,” said Stuff.

 It begins at the far right side of the north face in an obvious corner that leads to intimidating roofs.
 After only four pitches, it gains the steep prow between the north and west faces.
 Struss and Wallator found a big ledge to bivi before two exposed pitches up thin cracks they nailed.
 “The first is a thin crack with hard nailing and a dicey hook move onto a RURP (A3) to a bolt belay on the left,” said Struss.